kmanalli/dotfiles/README.md

 # Dotfiles

-My personal configs for the apps I use.
+The configuration of the apps I use.

+It covers:

+- jwm
+- rofi
+- xterm
+- mksh

 This is how it looks like.